tahoe-lafs/tahoe-lafs/docs/architecture.rst

 different metadata if it is referred to through different edges.

 The top layer consists of the applications using the filesystem.
-Allmydata.com uses it for a backup service: the application periodically copies files from the local disk onto the decentralized filesystem.
+Allmydata.com used it for a backup service: the application periodically copies files from the local disk onto the decentralized filesystem.
 We later provide read-only access to those files, allowing users to recover them.
 There are several other applications built on top of the Tahoe-LAFS